Kheera640/Army_job_recommendation_System/README.md

 The **Army Job Recommendation System** is a project designed to help ex-army personnel transition into civilian employment by matching their profiles with relevant job opportunities.
 It leverages a curated job database and customizable matching logic to suggest roles that align with their experience, skills, and preferences.

 ---
+📦 Database
+The database files used in this project can be found in the following Google Drive folder:

+🔗 Download Database Files

+This folder may include:

+PostgreSQL dump files (.sql)

+Raw CSV datasets

+Processed data for training/testing

+ℹ️ Note: Ensure you have appropriate permissions to access the folder.
+If needed, request access via Google Drive.

 ## 🎯 Objective